 As it stands, most infantry models across an army use the same size base.
 Imperial Guard for example, have all their infantry on 25mm bases, with the only exception being a heavy weapons team.
-Space Marines, have all their infantry on 32mm bases, with the exception of scouts.
+Space Marines, have all their standard infantry on 32mm bases (though some older boxes still have 25mm included), with the exception of scouts.
 The only time an infantry model uses a larger base, is when the model itself is bigger.
 For example, terminators, or characters in terminator armour, are on 40mm bases.
 The theme generally goes – the bigger the model, the bigger the base.

 This has changed slightly with the Primaris Marines, and it seems like it may be more of an 8th edition thing, rather than relating to the size of the model.
 For the Primaris Marines, it seems as though models that are classed as characters, have a larger base, even though the model itself is the same size as other standard infantry models.